Elementeo: Overview

 The game consists of a deck of 121 cards.
 Each card depicts a chemical as "monster-themed caricature".
-A card is one of three types:A further expansion, Elementeo Chemistry Card Game: Legacy Edition, released in 2023, introduces advanced gameplay mechanics, additional element cards like terbium and ytterbium, and expanded alchemy options.
+A card is one of three types:

 Elements: Each element has a personality, illustration, and story.
 Each element card includes the element's symbol, atomic mass, atomic number, oxidation state, state of matter, and family or type.
 Elements move across the battlefield based on their state of matter—gases can move in all directions, whereas solids can only move one step at a time.
 The strength of the element in the game is based on one of its oxidation states.
 In The Elementeo Chemistry Card Game (v2), the Lewis dot structures are also included, as are new element cards including those for gallium (Gallium Gorilla) and vanadium (Vanadium Viking).

 Compounds: Compounds are made from elements (i.e. sodium + chlorine = salt, NaCl) and range from salt and glucose to ammonia and carbon dioxide.
 Compounds have more strength and allow the player to advance to the objective more rapidly.
 Like elements, they have special properties.
 The Elementeo Chemistry Card Game (v2) includes new compounds such as citric acid and sodium hydroxide.

 Alchemy: Alchemy cards in the game include "Black Hole", "Sizzling Supernova", and "Chemist Wizards".
 Alchemy cards take chemistry and physics concepts and bring them into the game.
 Black hole, for example, can use its gravity to take away an opponent's cards for a turn.
 The Elementeo Chemistry Card Game (v2) includes new alchemy cards such as Newton's Laws.

 The "battlefield" of the game is a 5x5 array of card spaces, in which the player is free to move their elements on their turn.
 Elements move across the battlefield using their movement arrows, shown on the bottom-right of a card.

 Goal: Each player's goal in The Elementeo Chemistry Card Game (v1 and v2) is to reduce an opponent's electrons (their IQ) to zero.

 Turns: During each turn, a player execute three of the following actions: